Manoir Industries

-Manoir Industries is a global metal processing company mainly focusing on high tech casting and forging components in petrochemical, nuclear, oil and gas, civil engineering, energy, defense, heavy weight trucks, tractors and aerospace markets.
-Manoir Industries employs 1,400 workers in 7 manufacturing locations in France, the United Kingdom, India and China.
+Manoir Industries is a global metal processing company mainly focusing on casting and forging components in petrochemical, nuclear, oil and gas, civil engineering, energy, defense, heavy weight trucks, tractors and aerospace markets.
+Manoir Industries employs 1,400 workers in 7 manufacturing locations in France, United Kingdom, India and China.

 History

-Manoir Industries was created in 1917 in the commune of Pîtres in northwestern France.
-It was built between the towns of Pîtres and Le Manoir, from the latter of which comes its trade name.
-Manoir has become the Manoir Industries group by successive acquisitions.
-From 1917 to 1995, Manoir Industries acquired forging plants including Bouzonville, and Manoir Custines then Saint-Brieuc’s foundry dedicated to wear parts.
-In 1994, Manoir expanded to a worldwide presence with a joint-venture in China becoming Yantai Manoir in 2006.
-In 2008 Hi-Tech Fabrication, a welding company located in the United Kingdom, joined the group, and in 2010 Kartik Steels also became part of Manoir.
-Kartik, specializing in tube supports for petrochemical furnaces, is a foundry in Chennai, India.
+Manoir Industries was established in 1917 in the commune of Pîtres in northwestern France, situated between the towns of Pîtres and Le Manoir, from which it derives its trade name.
+Over time, Manoir expanded its operations through successive acquisitions evolving into the Manoir Industries group.
+From 1917 to 1995, Manoir Industries acquired forging plants, including Bouzonville, as well as Manoir Custines and Saint-Brieuc's foundry, specializing in wearing parts.
+In 1994, Manoir initiated its global presence with a joint venture in China, later becoming Yantai Manoir in 2006.
+Subsequently, in 2008, Hi-Tech Fabrication, a welding company based in the United Kingdom, joined the group.
+Additionally, in 2010, Kartik Steels became part of Manoir, specializing in tube supports for petrochemical furnaces and operating as a foundry in Chennai, India.

-On February 28, 2013, the Yantai Taihai Group, a Manoir Industries partner for 15 years and a leading private company in China for nuclear casting and forging components, became Manoir's newest shareholder and committed to a long-term partnership with Manoir by speeding-up investments and building-up its international position.